sovrin-foundation/old-sovrin/getting-started.md

 sovrin>
 ```

-We’re
-going
-to
-be
-playing
-the
-role
-of
-multiple ** _identity
-owners_ ** (a
-person
-like
-Alice, an
-organization
-like
-Faber
-College, or an
-IoT - style
-thing;
-these
-are
-often
-called
-"principals" in security
-circles) before
-the
-guide is done.To
-do
-this
-we’ll
-use
-multiple
-shells.To
-make
-it
-easy
-to
-keep
-track
-of
-which
-identity
-owner
-we’re
-representing in a
-given
-window, let’s
-change
-the
-prompt:
+We’re going to be playing the role of multiple ** _identity owners_ ** (a person like Alice, an organization like Faber College, or an IoT - style thing; these are often called "principals" in security circles) before the guide is done.To do this we’ll use multiple shells.
+To make it easy to keep track of which identity owner we’re representing in a given window, let’s change the prompt:

 ```
 sovrin> prompt ALICE
 ALICE>
 ```

-The
-status
-command
-gives
-general
-information
-about
-the
-state
-of
-the
-CLI.Alice
-tries
-it:
+The status comm and gives general information about the state of theCLI.
+Alice tries it:

 ```
 ALICE> status